Song lyric writing: create and combine with melody

 We will contact you with joining instructions before your course starts.

 - Generating original ideas and imagery from your everyday experiences

-- Structure and form of a melody
+- Structure and form

 - Themes, subjects and perspective

 - Listening to and analysing the work of singer-songwriters, bands and lyric writers in a number of genres (pop, jazz, rock, folk) from the 1930’s to the current day.

 By the end of this course you should be able to...

 - Create original lyrics that relate to you and your experiences